 The drop in the value of the British pound against the U.S. dollar and the euro has strengthened the U.K.’s manufacturing sector, thereby facilitating an increased demand overseas for goods from the country.
 Furthermore, the manufacturing sector holds a strong presence in the country due to its significant role in the export economy.
 In fact, the manufacturing sector contributes to a good majority of the U.K.’s overall exports.
 One of the key manufacturing trends in the U.K. is the rising efforts made to capture a significant share of the overseas market.
 However, the weak pound can impose manufacturing challenges as it may increase the import cost of certain supplies.
 Furthermore, as Brexit negotiations unfold, the future of manufacturing in the U.K. will experience significant turbulence.

 The effective governance policy in Switzerland has played a favorable role in shaping its strong manufacturing g sector.
 As a result of their long-held international neutrality, the country has transparent and fair processes, strong judicial effectiveness, and good economic and political stability.
 Moreover, Switzerland prioritizes being a strong trading country.
-The country has also got a top-notch manufacturing talent pool with a large number of highly-skilled workers.
+The country has also got a top-notch manufacturing talent pool with a large number of highly skilled workers.
 The key manufacturing challenges faced by companies in Switzerland include the cost of production and the strong franc value that could hamper exports.

 The rising corruption in Brazil is one of the primary factors that has plagued the country, resulting in a flailing manufacturing sector.
 Corruption makes investors reluctant to pour money into business operations due to chances of long-term uncertainty.
 Consequently, this dampens the chances of long-term investment and business growth.
 This can have adverse effects on the country’s manufacturing sector.
-A healthy manufacturing sector is contingent upon transparency in financial transactions, relative certainty in a country’s political environment, and individuals being held accountable for illegal action.
+A healthy manufacturing sector is a contingent upon transparency in financial transactions, relative certainty in a country’s political environment, and individuals being held accountable for illegal activities.

 Although a decade ago Indonesia’s manufacturing sector contributed a significant amount of their GDP, Over the years the industry’s contribution has considerably dipped.
 Indonesia is largely hampered by anemic labor productivity.
 The sizeable proportion of small and unproductive firms in Indonesia are dragging down the entire sector.
-To improve their global competitiveness, Indonesia needs to develop its workforce and advance its manufacturing sector.
+To improve its global competitiveness, Indonesia needs to develop its workforce and advance its manufacturing sector.
 They must focus on incentivizing manufacturing companies with low productivity to either exit the industry or improve their productivity through technology and skilled labor.

 Manufacturing sector in the US

-Skilled workforce, advanced technology, and pro-business policies have propelled the growth of the manufacturing sector in the U.S. Manufacturing contributes to over $2 trillion to the United States economy.
+A skilled workforce, advanced technology, and pro-business policies have propelled the growth of the manufacturing sector in the U.S. Manufacturing contribute to over $2 trillion to the United States economy.
 The labor costs in the United States are significantly higher than in other countries.
 However, the levels of productivity found in the United States make up for this difference, making the country an attractive location for manufacturing investment.
-Furthermore, disruptive technologies including additive manufacturing, 3D-printing, robotics, and the utilization of the IoT and Big Data are revolutionizing the U.S. manufacturing sector.
+Furthermore, disruptive technologies including additive manufacturing, 3D printing, robotics, and the utilization of the IoT and Big Data are revolutionizing the U.S. manufacturing sector.
 This has not only increased levels of productivity but has also made the United States one of the most attractive locations for high-technology manufacturing firms.
 The United States has, benefited from open trade policies, and in order to attain continued manufacturing growth, the country should avoid tariff wars or overly restricted trade policies.